beyzagumuse/devops-project/README.md

 ---

-**Note**: If you encounter any issues, please feel free to contact us.
+**Note**: If you encounter any issues, please feel free to contact me.

 ---